 Your Ideas, Feedback and Involvement will be very welcome!

 The Ashwick & Oakhill Village Hall is a well-used facility that has been enjoyed since it was opened in 1986.
 However, the needs of the community change with time and all facilities need periodic renewal.
 Hence, a review of the configuration and facilities of the Village Hall and grounds is now getting underway.
 The intention is to bring them up to modern standards of energy efficiency, safety and ease of maintenance, as well as making the spaces more appropriate for the current and future needs of our evolving community.

-We will be seeking your ideas and looking for offers of assistance and expertise in preparing more detailed plans and specifications for planning, costing, budgetary and fundraising activities.
+We also sought ideas and offers of assistance and expertise in preparing more detailed plans and specifications for planning, costing, budgetary and fundraising activities.

 Our aims were, and still are:

 - to identify a general consensus on what facilities the Village Hall and Recreation Ground should, and could, provide,

 - to consider what the internal layout of the Village Hall itself might be to support these, and

 - to develop detailed plans for costing and budgetary purposes, and then embark on the process of raising the necessary funding, etc to bring these plans to fruition.